Ochrosia compta

 General

-Our combined experience growing Ochrosia compta are limited and mixed, primarily because of the difficulty in obtaining and germinating seeds; no one currently sells hōlei plants or seeds.
-(To date, neither of us have grown a hōlei to maturity (i.e., producing flowers)).
+Our combined experience growing Ochrosia compta is limited and mixed, primarily because of the difficulty in obtaining and germinating seeds; no one currently sells hōlei plants or seeds.
+(To date (2025), neither of us have grown a hōlei to maturity (i.e., producing flowers)).
 Despite this scarcity, we believe this slow-growing tree has potential as a beautiful and fragrant accent in residential and commercial landscapes.

 Pests and Diseases